 Like many Asian languages, it is much harder to learn them through literature so social interaction and independent learning is the way to improve.
 If you want to learn properly while living or traveling in Cambodia, dedicate time to doing these three things.

 Invest in Khmer lessons and an online course/app – Mixing one to one tutoring with independent work is the quickest and most effective way to learn.
-Not only will you be interacting with someone and using your new language, but your independent learning will ensure you’re repeating what you’ve learnt enough so you remember it!
+Not only will you be interacting with someone and using your new language, but your independent learning will ensure you’re repeating what you’ve learned enough so you remember it!

 Hang out with the Locals – As with any language, the formal language that you learn is very different from the colloquial tongue that locals will use.
 Go out with friends and learn how to speak more naturally.
 Don’t forget to carry a small pocket vocabulary book for those odd unfamiliar words.

 Practice Makes Perfect! – As well as with local friends, get into the habit of watching TV with Khmer subtitles, watching music videos and learning songs, learning to read simple books and reinforcing your learning with language apps.
 All of these will ensure you’re using your new language every day until it’s a part of your long-term memory.